 I used to be really wrapped up in having things.
 Nice things, new things, beautiful things, things that people noticed and recognised, that impressed them and told them I was great.
 All the things that checked the boxes to indicate success.
 For the longest time, I was chasing things and the trouble with that is you’re never really happy, are you?

-One of the biggest impacts travel has had on my life is the change it has made on my perspective of things.
+One of the biggest impacts travel has had on my life is the change it has made in my perspective of things.
 I’d like to tell you something really admirable like, “It’s because I’ve seen people living happy lives with much less than I have.”
-But the truth is my perspective changed because all the things I once wanted stopped making me happy.
+But the truth is my perspective changed because all the things I once wanted, stopped making me happy.

 Nothing I bought made me feel as good as those moments of being free do.
 That’s why I travel, for that feeling of absolute freedom.
 As soon as Matt and I start to accumulate too many things we both start to feel restless and edgy.
 It’s like each piece of furniture and clothing, each appliance and plate is adding weight to us, pinning us to one place.
 It’s crushing.